radovskyb/watcher/README.md

 - Notify the `os.FileInfo` of the file that the event is based on. e.g `Name`, `ModTime`, `IsDir`, etc.
 - Trigger custom events.
 - Limit amount of events that can be received per watching cycle.
+- Choose to list the files being watched.

 # Todo